midstar/mediaweb/FAQ.md

 ## Why are the Video thumbnails not generated?

 Secure that you have installed [ffmpeg](https://www.ffmpeg.org/), and that you have ffmpeg in your PATH environment variable.
-You can test that ffmpeg installed and your PATH environment correctly setup by opening a shell (bash on Linux or cmd.exe on Windows) and enter:
+You can test that ffmpeg is installed and your PATH environment is correctly setup by opening a shell (bash on Linux or cmd.exe on Windows) and enter:

     ffmpeg